dludemann/test/content/blog/oct-blog-2.md

 name: Oct Blog - 2
 seo:
   title: Should I Get Professional Photos for an Online Dating Profile
-  page_description: Getting professional photos for an online dating profile
+  page_description: >-
+    Should you get professional photos for online dating?
+They can make you look your best and convey authenticity.
+Discover why hiring a photographer is worth it.
   canonical_url:
   author_twitter_handle:
   open_graph_type: article